Chatham-Kent's Diversity, Equity, Inclusion & Justice Strategy

 - Sign up for updates in the Sign Up for Notifications section.

-- Read local DEIJ related news, events, information from the DEIJ News Section.
+- Read about local DEIJ related news and events in the DEIJ News Section.

-Click on the image below to view an electronic calendar of important days in October 2024.
+Click on the images below to view an electronic calendar of important days in February 2025.
 Click on the text to open a link to learn more.

 Use this calendar to learn about days that are important to communities in Chatham-Kent.
 Outside of the days listed on the calendar, people may have regular prayer, reflection, or fasting practices.

-Information about community events honouring upcoming days of significance can be found in the DEIJ News section of this website.
+Information about community events honouring days of significance and learning opportunities can be found in the DEIJ News section of this website.

 Please contact us if there are errors or days missing.